 Build: Tight roll; uniform firmness; oily; toothy; semi-visible seams; lightly veiny; excellent triple cap.

-- Shaft – Chocolate, caramel and light tea
+- Wrapper – Chocolate, caramel and light tea

 - Foot – Fudge and baked bread